TheJacksonLaboratory/SVE/README.md

 file conversion and database integration.
 Adapted for use on single systems, clusters or cloud systems viadocker images.
 Easily extensible for addition of new SV calling algorithms and data sources.
 Several comon pre and post processing stages are included.<br>
-###Requirements (Non-docker)
-python 2.7.10+, numpy, scipy, subprocess32, paramiko, scp, HTSeq, mysql.connector<br>
-automated bash configuration of requirements is included for docker or container use

 ###Requirements (docker) full SVE
 docker toolbox (or engine) version 1.13.0+<br>